vanessachew/FYP/README.md

 1.

 Result:
-1. Gender plays an important role in deciding the outcome of the
+1. Gender plays an important role in deciding which summary is more coherent,